libigl/libigl/tutorial/tutorial.md

 To conclude the introduction, we summarize the main design principles in
 libigl:

-* No complex data types.
-Mostly matrices and vectors.
-This greatly favors code reusability and forces the authors to expose all the parameters used by the algorithm.
+1. **No complex data types.** We mostly use matrices and vectors.
+This greatly favors code reusability and forces the function authors to expose all the parameters used by the algorithm.

-* Minimal dependencies: we use external libraries only when necessary and we wrap them in a small set of functions.
+2. **Minimal dependencies.** We use external libraries only when necessary and we wrap them in a small set of functions.

-* Header-only: it is straighforward to use our library since it is only one additional include directory in your project. (if you are worried about compilation speed, it is also possible to build the library as a [static library](../build/))
+3. **Header-only.** It is straighforward to use our library since it is only one additional include directory in your project. (if you are worried about compilation speed, it is also possible to build the library as a [static library](../build/))